 Okoro, No. 5 Auburn edge Vanderbilt 83-79 to stay perfect

-Okoro, No. 5 Auburn edge Vanderbilt 83-79 to stay perfectAuburn guard Samir Doughty celebrates a foul call against Vanderbilt during the first half of an NCAA college basketball game Wednesday, Jan.
-8, 2020, in Auburn, Ala.
-(AP Photo/Julie Bennett)

-AUBURN, Ala.
-(AP) -- Freshman Isaac Okoro scored 17 of his season-high 23 points in the first half and No. 5 Auburn held off Vanderbilt 83-79 on Wednesday night to remain unbeaten.
+AUBURN, Ala. — Freshman Isaac Okoro scored 17 of his season-high 23 points in the first half and No. 5 Auburn held off Vanderbilt 83-79 on Wednesday night to remain unbeaten.

 Ranked in the Top 5 for the first time in nearly 20 years, the Tigers (14-0, 2-0 Southeastern Conference) withstood a late challenge by the Commodores (8-6, 0-1) after blowing a 13-point lead.